commercialhaskell/stack/doc/yaml_configuration.md

   cabal-verbose: false
   split-objs: false

-  # Since 1.8
+  # Since 1.8.
+Starting with 2.0, the default is true
-  interleaved-output: false
+  interleaved-output: true

   # Since 1.10
   ddump-dir: ""